neha45556/rshell/README.md

 The class **_command_** will hold an encapsulated vector of type string named singleCommand which is iterating through the client's input and searching for hashtags.
 The command class is responsible for testing whether the user's commands are exectuable.
 The commands are exectued based on the syscalls waitpid, fork, and execvp.
 After each syscall perror is called in any case of an error.
 The final part is the exit call which exits our program if called upon.

-The class **_connector_** will point to the first **_commmand_** object located after the **_connector_** in the command line.
-It also will hold an extra encapsulated base pointer named _first_ that will point to the first **_command_** in the command line.
-Then it will run its **evaluate** function in its constructors which will, depending on its encapsulated string, will do different processes.
+The class **_connector_** holds a protected base pointer named _first_ and _next_ .
+The base pointer first will point to the first command located directly to the left of the connector in the command line.
+The base pointer next will point to the command after the connector unless no command exists there.

+The class **_and_**

+The class **_or_**

+The class **_semicolon_**

  If its a "&&" then the next command is exeuted only if the first command succeeds, if its a "||" then the next command is executed only if the first one fails, and if its a ";" then the next command is always executed.

 # Prototype/Research